 Looking for an alternative after reading about the complex drywall replacement process?

 Trusscore offers a premium product that is PVC based and will likely outlive the building it’s installed in.
-Trusscore Wall&CeilingBoard panels retail at an average of $3.75 CAD ($3.25 USD) per square foot but the good news is that once you install it the first time, it will be the last.
+A 20 x 20 garage outfitted with Trusscore Wall&CeilingBoard and Trusscore SlatWall panels can range from $3000 - $5000, but the good news is that once you install it the first time, it will be the last.

 Trusscore Wall&CeilingBoard installs 4x faster than drywall in just a few hours.
 The average homeowner can do it themselves as our panels are 40% lighter making it easier to handle and thanks to our tongue and groove interlocking system, panels connect easily together.
 But you can still hire a contractor — it would take them half the time it usually takes to install drywall thus making it less expensive.
 Unlike drywall, our Wall&CeilingBoard panels come with a standard pre-punched screw flange and panels are prefinished so once they’re on the walls, your work is done!.

 That isn’t the only benefit though.
 When you install Trusscore’s Wall&CeilingBoard in your home, you do not have to worry about being careful around it because of how strong and durable it is.
 You won’t have to worry about holes, cracks, or water damage to your walls or ceilings with Trusscore in your space.

 Our non-porous panels are moisture and water resistant, which allows for healthier living as there is no possibility of mold entering your home and can easily be cleaned if it gets dirty.

 Create Home Organization with Trusscore SlatWall and Wall&CeilingBoard